impleri/media-libraries/readme.txt

 My suggestion to those who are having trouble is to open up the template (such as `archive-library.php`) side-by-side with one of your standard theme templates, and make sure that the markup matches.

 == Screenshots ==

 1. Adding/Editing a book
 2. Managing a book
 3. Library view

 == Changelog ==

+= 0.9.1 =
+* Second public alpha release
+* Product search, add, edit, etc actually work as intended.
+* Dashboard addition of product counts
+* Naming conventions changed to reflect products rather than books

 = 0.9.0 =
-* First public release
+* First public alpha release
 * Rewrite of NRR
 * Now using the official Amazon library for searching/lookup
-* Now using WP taxonomies instead of separate tables
+* Now using WP taxonomies and custom post_type instead of separate tables
-* Uses auth privileges (manage_library) and WP roles to restrict/permit add/manage items rather than user levels
 * Added feature to handle multiple media types (books, DVD, CD)
-* Added feature to track multiple readings/viewings
-* Added feature to use multiple shelves
-* Added feature to handle multiple users (separate plugin included)
 * Display multiple book authors separately
-* Template files added for k2 and TwentyTen templates
 * Manage page now does quick edits
 * URL rewriting modified so that a (custom) menu names can used

+== Roadmap ==

+= 0.9.2 =
+* Third alpha release
+* Added feature to use multiple shelves
+* Added feature to handle multiple users
+* Uses auth privileges (manage_library) and WP roles to restrict/permit add/manage items rather than user levels

+= 0.9.3 =
+* First beta release
+* Added feature to track multiple readings/viewings/reviews

+= 0.9.4 =
+* Second beta release
+* Template files added for k2 and TwentyTen templates

+= 0.9.5 =
+* Third beta release
+* Widgets
+* UI cleanup

+= 0.9.6 =
+* First release candidate
+* Import from Now Reading, Now Reading Reloaded, and Now Watching plugins

 == Template Files ==